ellakoa/postcard-poem/content/posts/woods-are-great-for.md

   Woods are great for hugging trees for running through and grazing knees
-  For messing about with family and friends finding sticks and making dens
+  Spending time with family and friends
+  Searching for sticks and making dens
-  For standing quiet when a bird startles and also when the undergrowth rustles then pretending 'like' you weren't scared with soft deep chuckles
+  Standing still when the undergrowth rustles pretending you weren't scared with chuckles
-  For vivid imaginations and for sharing tales tales told in hushed whispers, mindful that the trees are very good listeners.
+  For vivid imaginations and tales told in whispers mindful that the trees are very good listeners.

 alignPoemLeft: true
 address: |-